 Any allegation of abuse made against a member of staff will be reported straight away to the Head of Centre.
-In cases where the Head of Centre is the subject of an allegation, it will be reported to the chair of trustees.
-The Centre will subsequently follow the procedures set out in part four of Keeping Children Safe in Education, Sept 2023.
+In cases where the Head of Centre is the subject of an allegation, it will be reported to the chair of governors.
+The Centre will subsequently follow the procedures set out in part four of KCSIE Sept 2023.

-The Centre will consult with the 'Local Authority Named Senior Officer' in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in Keeping Children Safe in Education, Sept 2023.
+The Centre will consult with the 'Local Authority Named Senior Officer' in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in KCSIE Sept 2023.